 At Hathersage St Michael’s CofE Primary School, we aim for a high quality history curriculum which should inspire in pupils a curiosity and captivation about the Britain’s past and that of the wider world.

-Our mixed age teaching, equips pupils with knowledge about the history of Britain and how it has influenced and too, been influenced by the wider world.
+Our mixed age teaching in EYFS and KS1 and single year groups in KS2, equips pupils with knowledge about the history of Britain and how it has influenced and too, been influenced by the wider world.
 Pupils will recognise and understand about significant aspects of the history of the ancient civilisations and empires in addition to changes in living memory and beyond living memory.
 Pupils will learn about the lives of significant individuals of the past and in doing so, understand the methods of historical enquiry and be able to ask and answer variety of skills and knowledge based questions.

 We want our pupils to relish and love learning about history.
 Pupils will gain knowledge and skills, not just through experiences within the classroom, but also with the use of fieldwork and educational visits, enabling then to deepen their understanding of who and what has shaped our world today.